-Alongside their academic studies, Sixth Form pupils experience significant additional opportunities, including supportive pastoral care, first-class learning and sporting facilities, access to a well-resourced Careers Department, a Key Skills Enrichment programme, a host of co-curricular and sporting activities, and a range of leadership responsibilities across the school.
+Alongside their academic studies, Sixth Form pupils experience significant additional opportunities, including supportive pastoral care, first-class learning and sporting facilities, access to a well-resourced Careers Department, a Life Skills Enrichment programme, a host of co-curricular and sporting activities, and a range of leadership responsibilities across the school.

 Two Very Important Years

 Sixth Form education is vital in helping to develop young people who will contribute positively to society by leading fulfilled and unselfish lives.
 At King’s we offer clear moral values and a sense of purpose, strong academic focus and a stimulating environment, in a culture of encouragement, enjoyment, and celebration.
 All of this, we believe, builds the confidence pupils need, promoting independence and intellectual enquiry.

 The two years in the Sixth Form inevitably pass very quickly, but they make an invaluable impact on pupils’ lives.
 Our aim is to provide pupils with all the vital knowledge, academic results and life skills that they will need to tackle any challenge they encounter in the future with confidence and lead a successful, happy life.

 Join us for our next Open Morning and see what else King’s can offer as you choose your Worcester Sixth Form or Sixth Form College.

 From the moment you step through the door at King’s we start preparing you for the rigours of future assessment and ensure that you have all the skills necessary to give you the edge in an increasingly competitive job market.
 Academic results play an important part in students’ futures but we believe there are four key fundamentals to ensuring you have an unparalleled preparation for both further